You’re going to DEVOUR my savory, crustless quiche lorraine!

 Keep on reading to become a pro at making my crustless quiche lorraine!

-When I think of a classic quiche, the flaky, uber buttery pastry crust comes to mind.
+When I think of healthy recipes for quiche, the flaky, uber buttery pastry crust comes to mind.
 Now I love crust as much as the next girl, but sometimes, I’m looking for something lighter, and that crust sends me overboard!

 By omitting the crust, I feel better about going back for seconds because I know it’s a healthier option (sans a whole stick of butter!).
 Going crustless also makes it a keto and gluten-free recipe.